What Happens To A Mortgage When The Borrower Dies?

 Because each state has different rules on how title transfers, either by will or probate, it’s important to talk to an attorney and determine your state’s laws and what you need to do based on the way you want your successor to hold title.

-Who Assumes The Payment?
+Who Assumes The Mortgage Payments When Someone Dies?

 Should you have a surviving spouse, federal law allows them to take over the mortgage, rather than paying the full balance back to the mortgage company, assuming they’re able to provide proof of financial ability and credit-worthiness.